alevchuk/pi-mastodon/README.md

 # ln-mastodon
 Mastodon on Lightning

-This starts of similar to official [Mastodon instructions]( https://docs.joinmastodon.org/admin/install/) - yet more paranoid and specific to a self-hosted Raspberry Pi setup
+Based to official [Mastodon instructions]( https://docs.joinmastodon.org/admin/install/) - yet more paranoid and specific to a self-hosted Raspberry Pi setup

 Table of contents
 =================